What Is COVID?

 Who Should Get Vaccinated and When?

-Listen for vaccine plans from your local health leaders.
-Get the vaccine as soon as you are eligible.
+The vaccine is widely available.
 The more people that are vaccinated, the better the control of COVID will be in the community.

 What Are the Risks Associated with the COVID Vaccine?